Bdot42/mfakto/README.txt

 # 2 Running mfakto #
 ####################

+Requirements:
-Install Catalyst driver, version >= 11.4
+AMD Catalyst driver, version >= 11.4
-Install AMD APP version >= 2.5 (not required for Catalyst 11.10 or above)
+AMD APP SDK version >= 2.5 (not required for Catalyst 11.10 or above)

 Catalyst driver 11.9 uses up to one CPU core less than its predecessors:
 11.9 strongly recommended.

 The high CPU usage bug is back in Catalyst 13.4 and 13.5 - stay below.

-Open a command shell and run 'mfakto -h'.
-It will tell you what parameters it accepts.
-Maybe you want to tweak the parameters in mfakto.ini.
-A short description of those parameters is included in mfakto.ini, too.
+Open a command shell and run 'mfakto -h' for parameters it accepts.
+You may also want to check mfakto.ini for changing settings and tweaking.
+A short description of those parameters are included in mfakto.ini as well.
 Typically you want to get work from a worktodo file.
 You can specify the name in mfakto.ini.
 It was tested with primenet v5 worktodo files but v4 should work, too.